 When do stereotypes influence self-perceptions and behavior?
-How do people decide whether something is morally right or wrong?
 What strategies do people use to manage potentially stigmatizing interactions?
-How do temperament and relationships influence early social-emotional development?
-These are but a few of the research questions of interest to the faculty and students within the Social Psychology Program in the Psychological & Brain Sciences Department at the University of Iowa.
-We have a diverse set of labs in our program, actively engaged in research on a variety of topics.
-These topics include social-cognitive processes, attitudes, stereotyping and prejudice, social comparison, judgment and decision making, compassion and altruism, moral judgment, emotion, social motivation, close relationships, social-emotional development, temperament and individual differences in childhood, children's attachment processes, and determinants and implications of parenting.
+How and when do people’s motivations bias their judgments and expectations?
+What role does sexual perception play in sexual aggression between acquaintances?
+How do temperament and parent-child relationships influence early social-emotional development?
+These are but a few of the research questions of interest to the faculty and students within the Social Psychology Area in the Department of Psychological and Brain Sciences at the University of Iowa.
+We have a diverse set of laboratories in our program, actively engaged in research on a broad variety of topics.
+These topics include social-cognitive processes, attitudes, stereotyping and prejudice, social comparison, judgment and decision making, sexual perception and aggression, emotion, social motivation, social-emotional development, temperament and individual differences in childhood, children's attachment processes, and determinants and implications of parenting.

 Being a Student in the Social Psychology Program